garywiz/chaperone/doc/source/ref/command-line.rst

    (Such as using Docker's ``CMD`` or ``ENTRYPOINT`` directives in a `Dockerfile <https://docs.docker.com/reference/builder/>`_.

    Note the user *must exist* already inside the container's configuration.
-If not, you can use :ref:`--create-user <options.create-user>` to dynamically create a new user inside the container upon startup.
+If not, you can use :ref:`--create-user <option.create-user>` to dynamically create a new user inside the container upon startup.

 .. _option.create-user: